-For funds and foundations, Decree 148 (2005) on social and charitable funds permits such groups to engage in economic activities through a general provision that enables funds “[t]o provide services and organize other activities by law in order to preserve and increase their resources (Article 22(5)).”
+For funds, Decree 30 (2012) arguably permits such groups to engage in economic activities through a general provision that enables funds to have income arising from “the provision of services and other activities in accordance with the law (Article 32(2)).”

 Officially, if not in practice, Article 69 of the Constitution would appear to permit associations and other organizations as well as individuals to “hold demonstrations in accordance with the law.”

-For funds and foundations, however, Decree 148 (2007) on social and charitable funds specifically permits “joint-venture enterprises or enterprises with 100% foreign investment capital which are lawfully established in Vietnam” to establish a fund, and allows “foreign individuals and organizations [to] contribute ... property with Vietnamese individuals or organizations to establish a fund… (Art.
-8(1)).”
+For funds, Decree 30 (2012) on social and charitable funds allows “foreign individuals and organizations [to] contribute ... property with Vietnamese individuals or organizations to establish a fund” (Article 10(1), Decree 30).

-Most NPOs enjoy special income tax incentives and do not pay tax on income received from the government or from local or foreign contributions that is “used for educational, scientific research, cultural, artistic, charitable, humanitarian and other social activities in Vietnam (Enterprise Income Tax Law (2009), Art.
-4).”
-Special tax rates apply to non-exempt enterprises engaged in educational training, vocational training, health care, culture, sports and the environment, and for agricultural cooperatives and people’s credit funds ( Enterprise Income Tax Law (2009), Art.
-13).
+Most NPOs enjoy special income tax incentives and do not pay tax on income received from the government or from local or foreign contributions that are “used for educational, scientific research, cultural, artistic, charitable, humanitarian and other social activities in Vietnam” (Article 4, Enterprise Income Tax Law (2009)).
+Special tax rates apply to non-exempt enterprises engaged in educational training, vocational training, health care, culture, sports and the environment, and for agricultural cooperatives and people’s credit funds (Article 13, Enterprise Income Tax Law).

 B. Value Added Tax

 Goods imported as humanitarian aid, non-refundable aid, gifts, and presents that NPOs receive from foreign donors are generally exempted from VAT and other indirect taxes at the import stage.
 Monetary aid from foreign donors to buy goods for use in humanitarian activities is also generally not subject to VAT.